-- Student is considered an unofficial withdrawal by receiving all failing grades, or a combination of failing grades, and either instructor initiated or student initiated withdraws.
+- Student is considered an unofficial withdrawal by receiving all failing grades, or a combination of failing grades, and either instructor-initiated or student-initiated withdrawals.

 The amount of Title IV aid an institution must refund to federal aid programs is determined by the federal return to Title IV funds formula as specified in Section 484B of the Higher Education Act.
 UACCM Financial Aid staff will calculate the amount of aid that must be refunded which was initially utilized to pay institutional charges.
-Students initiating the official withdrawal process will be asked to provide information on the last date of attendance at the time the withdrawal is processed.
-This information will be verified with instructors of the courses from which the student is withdrawing.
+Students initiating the official withdrawal process will have the repay calculated with a last date of enrollment as the date the student notified the Financial Aid Office of his/her plan to completely withdraw from classes.
 If the student is considered an unofficial withdrawal and a failing grade is earned for non-attendance, the instructor must provide a last date of attendance for the course.
 This date will be used in this calculation.
-If the last date of attendance can not be determined, the mid-term date will be used to calculate these withdrawals.

 UACCM will repay unearned aid used to pay institutional charges in the following order within 30 days of the withdrawal determination: